|Position:||Assistant Women's Basketball Coach|

 The University of Miami welcomed back one of its own when women’s basketball head coach Katie Meier named Octavia Blue a Hurricanes assistant coach May 2, 2012.

-A Miami player from 1994-98, Blue now begins season four on staff.
+A Miami player from 1994-98, Blue now begins season five on staff.
 She is the Hurricanes’ recruiting coordinator and is responsible for the development of Miami’s post players.

-In addition to Blue’s presence on the recruiting trail and post player development, she has also coached the Hurricanes to a trio of postseason appearances—the NCAA Tournament in 2013 and 2015, and the WNIT in 2014.
+In addition to Blue’s presence on the recruiting trail and post player development, she has also coached the Hurricanes to a quartet of postseason appearances—the NCAA Tournament in 2013, 2015 and 2016, and the WNIT in 2014.

 Prior to her return to Miami, Blue spent three seasons as an assistant coach and recruiting coordinator at Georgia Tech.
 During her time in Atlanta, the Yellow Jackets posted three 20-plus win seasons, made three NCAA tournament appearances and reeled in two top-25 recruiting classes (No. 24 in 2011 and No. 13 in 2012).

 Also developing post players at Georgia Tech, Blue coached three All-ACC players and three WNBA Draft picks.
-Post player Brigitte Ardossi was drafted by the Atlanta Dream in the second round in 2010, Alex Montgomery was taken in the first round by the New York Liberty in 2011 and another post player, Sasha Goodlett was picked in the first round in 2012 by the Indiana Fever.
+Brigitte Ardossi was drafted by the Atlanta Dream in the second round in 2010, Alex Montgomery was taken in the first round by the New York Liberty in 2011 and Sasha Goodlett was picked in the first round in 2012 by the Indiana Fever.

 Blue’s first season as an assistant coach was in 2008-09 at St. John’s, where she helped the Red Storm advance to the WNIT.
 Under the guidance of Blue, post player Dashena Stevens was named the 2008-09 BIG EAST Rookie of the Year.